moneybutton/yours-core/general/plan.md

 It will also be possible to build in a (voluntary) cut of payments to each payment that occurs in the app, which the users would be able to turn off if they want.
 However, that is probably not nececssary at first.
-We can also build value-added products and services, such as, say, avatar hosting for $1.
+We can also build value-added products and services, such as, say, avatar hosting for $1, or reputation filtering for a monthly fee.
 Both of these strategies are probably less effective than simply using the app ourselves, so we should avoid building in those features until a later date when we have the resources to do it without distracting from our main focus.

 In summary, our business plan is to: 1) Mainain moral authority so the users actually want to pay us, 2) Be a content producer, curator, and moderator on